build-on-aws/content/tutorials/using-ec2-userdata-to-bootstrap-python-web-app/index.md

 ./install auto
 ```

-Now, use CDK to attach the User data script and add tag the instance:
+Now, use CDK to attach the user data script and add tag the instance:

 ```typescript
     // User data - used for bootstrapping